 Avery, Battler, Ellis, Gardiner & Waet

-As you can see in the photos below Shirley Ellis at 99 still plays an integral part in painting and keeping the burn pile flames going during our fall and spring work parties and cleanups.
-Although Shirley no longer swims, plays bridge or plays tennis she does lie in the sun almost every day.
+In the photos below you can see Shirley Ellis always played an integral part in painting and keeping the burn pile flames going during our fall and spring work parties and cleanups.

 In order to keep our beloved lake property we started renting the larger pan-a-bode cabin in 2006, during the summer months to help pay the taxes, maintenance, renovations and repairs.
 See our Testimonials Page to see what the many people say while staying with us.

 We have had quite a few family weddings, work party's and celebrations at Shawnigan.
 Our father Dick Ellis' birthday was on August 16th 1925.

 He always celebrated with many of his friends and family on that day every year.
 Hence we had to keep that date remembered.
 Debbie Ellis married Michael Battler on August 17, 2002.
 Duncan & Jessica Gardiner married August 2, 2008, Cathy married Ken Waet on August 16, 2014.

 SOME OF THE NEXT GENERATION

 We all remember growing upjumping off the dock all day long during the summer months.

 © Copyright cabin club 2019